Psychometric Testing: What to Expect

 6. Take a pen and spare paper

 Many businesses use online psychometric tests rather than paper tests.
-However, a pen and spare paper are useful for calculating the answers to questions on your abilities tests.
+However, a pen and spare paper are useful for calculating the answers to questions on your ability tests.
 Working out answers on paper can confirm any mental arithmetic and help you determine the correct answers to complex problems.

 7. Arrive for your test early